Prompt Tuning Decision Transformers with Structured and Scalable Bandits: Experiments

+\textbf{Offline RL dataset.} For each training task $i$, PDT requires a dataset of trajectories $\mathcal{T}_i$ and a dataset of (expert) demonstrations $\mathcal{P}_i$.
+For the \texttt{MuJoCo} tasks, we use datasets and corresponding training and testing tasks from \citet{xu2022prompting}.
 To generate datasets for the \texttt{Sparse 2D point} environment, we employ PPO~\citep{schulman2017proximal} on 60 tasks with three discrete radii and 20 discrete angles.
 The first 48 tasks are used for training, and the remaining 12 are reserved for testing generalization.
-For more task details see Sec.~\ref{app:2D-env-task-split} in the Appendix.
 PPO is run for 1M steps on each training task, and the resulting trajectories are stored as $\mathcal{D}_i$.
 The highest-return trajectories are selected to form $\mathcal{P}_i$.
 To reduce the computational cost of computing $\arg\max$ over all possible prompt segments, $\mathcal{P}_i$ is limited to 10 randomly sampled high-return trajectories.

+\textbf{Baselines}.
+We evaluate our method against the following RL baselines: (i) an optimal policy oracle, either scripted or learned using Conservative Q-Learning (CQL)~\citep{kumar2020conservative}; (ii) a Decision Transformer (DT) trained across multiple tasks without further enhancements; (iii) a vanilla Prompt Decision Transformer (PDT) that samples prompts uniformly at random; (iv) a Gaussian perturbation-based method that performs hill climbing in the prompt space; and (v) the ranking-based prompt tuner from~\cite{hu2023prompt}, referred to as ``ZORankSGD''.